fwliu1/VirtualTitrationBuild/README.md

 Instructions are in the "Virtual Titration SetUp.pdf".

-Video tutorial for set up: https://youtu.be/rexQ54NHaQw
+Video tutorial for set up for WINDOWS build: https://youtu.be/rexQ54NHaQw

 The 3D models for the components can be found here: https://github.com/fwliu1/VirtualTitrationParts